Computational Multi-Agents Society Experiments: Social Modeling Framework Based on Generative Agents: CMASE Framework

 Based on this understanding, the present study draws on insights from GABM \cite{vezhnevets2023generative} and computational experiments \cite{xue2024computational} to develop a novel framework for comprehensive modeling, referred to as Computational Multi-Agents Society Experiments (CMASE).
 Drawing on natural language descriptions similar to those used in tabletop role-playing game (TRPGs, a game where players use only dialogue and dice to drive imagined adventures) \cite{white2024tabletop}, this framework supports the creation of highly customizable social simulation environments.
 It facilitates the exploration of how simple interactions among multiple agents give rise to complex collective behaviors or patterns, thereby replicating the intricate dynamics of real-world societies.
 At the same time, it incorporates human intervention by embedding human researchers within the agent environment to actively shape the simulation.
 In addition, unlike descriptive modeling approaches such as GABM, CMASE transforms the simulation environment into a kind of simulated ethnographic field, where the researcher is no longer an external operator of a static model but becomes an embedded participant or social actor within the system.
 This approach bridges the gap between computational modeling and field-based research, making the model itself a new venue for conducting computational ethnography.
 This allows them to actively guide specific directions of social evolution through live interaction.
 As shown in Figure \ref{fig1}, the overall structure consists of four components: environment maker, environment, agent, and event.
+To facilitate practical application and reproducibility, we provide the complete source code, detailed setup instructions, and a step-by-step example for initializing new experiments in our open-source repository: \url{https://github.com/armihia/CMASE}

-\subsubsection{Environment Maker}
+\subsection{Environment Maker}

 We hope that CMASE can support users to define a simulated social environment quickly and simply.
 To this end, we designed the environment maker module.
 This module provides a map editor with a basic unit of one grid cell, representing the space occupied by a single agent.
 According to TRPG conventions, each cell corresponds to approximately five feet in the real world.
 Creators can place textures anywhere on the map.
 These textures typically fall into four categories: ground, wall, furniture, and item.
 Ground textures serve as inert backgrounds.
 Wall textures function as impassable obstacles and block an agent's perception beyond them.
 Furniture textures are interactive but fixed in place.
 Item textures can be picked up, used, or exchanged.